bshandley/tern-starter/README.md

 # Getting Started
 Just run
 `npm run-script build`
 to get started.
-The node server is app.ts, while the react frontend is index.tsx.
-All changes are monitored and repackaged on save.
-Default port for node server is 3000.
+The Node server is app.ts, while the React frontend is index.tsx.
+All changes are monitored and repackaged on save using nodemon.
+The default port for the Node server is 3000.

+I've also included a Dockerfile for basic containerization.
+Just run `docker build -t tern-starter .` and something like `docker run -p 3000:3000 tern-starter` to get that up and running.